Kashiff11/Meshed/README.md

 - Create UI that allows creating, reading, updating, and deleting from API.

--Create an apealing home page with buttons for different routes that users can select from.
+- Create an apealing home page with buttons for different routes that users can select from.

 - Create a (1) route for creating to-do items (2) route for viewing to-do items (3) a button for deleting completed tasks.